Danogo2023/bond-dex/limit-bid/README.md

-# Danogo Bond Exchanges: Bid Limit Optim Bond
+# Danogo Bond Exchanges: Bid Limit Optim & Danogo Bond

 Write validators in the `validators` folder, and supporting functions in the `lib` folder using `.ak` as a file extension.